 5. WATCH BEAUTIFUL SUNSETS AT KHLONG NIN

-This was our reason for choosing Khlong Nin beach as our base and serene and spectacular Sunsets made us forget everything.
-Watched the changing colours and fiddled around with the cam during Golden Hour!
+This was our reason for choosing Khlong Nin beach as our base and the serene spectacular sunsets made us forget everything.
+Watched the changing colors and fiddled around with the cam during Golden Hour!
 There are sunset viewing bars.
-So hop on one and sip a cocktail or just sit on the sand and watch your worries float away.
+So hop onto one and sip a cocktail or just sit on the sand and watch your worries float away.

 6. CHECK OUT LANTA OLD TOWN

 Get a taste of traditional island life and check out the Sea Gypsy village with their stilt houses.
 Also, choose a local sea food restaurant for a delicious lunch.

 CULTURAL MELTING POT:

 Lanta Old Town is one of the region’s most culturally diverse villages with Chinese merchants, original Thai fishing families and an ancient Sea Gypsy community.
 Many years ago, Koh Lanta’s Old Town acted as the port and commercial center for the island and provided a safe harbor for Arabic and Chinese trading vessels sailing between the larger ports of Phuket, Penang and Singapore.
 While the Sea Gypsies (Chao Lay) were amongst the earliest settlers in the Eastern coast, the Thai muslims migrated from Malaysia.